TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

 \subsection{Suppressing Persistent Target-Item Effects}

 We empirically identify a persistent failure mode in MRS unlearning, where target items linked to deleted users continue to appear in the final recommendation lists due to lingering collaborative dependencies.
 To support this finding, we present Figure~\ref{fig:ranking_evidence}, which visualizes how the exposure of these items changes before and after data deletion.
-Even after a \textbf{full retraining} on the Amazon-Clothing dataset, the target items still dominate the Top-20 rankings, showing only a marginal exposure reduction of 12.4\% and 18.3\% based on MGCN~\citep{mgcn} and MIG-GT~\citep{hu2025modality}, respectively.
+Even after a \textbf{full retraining} on the Amazon-Clothing dataset, the target items remain visible in the Top-20 rankings: exposure decreases from 6,604 to 5,784 (12.4\%) for MGCN~\citep{mgcn} and from 7,404 to 6,048 (18.3\%) for MIG-GT~\citep{hu2025modality}.
 We attribute the persistent target-item effects to the collaborative user-item graph.
 As illustrated in the left panel of Figure~\ref{fig:ranking_evidence}, the deleted interactions associated with the deleted users ($d_u$) represent a minor fraction (less than 10\%) of the overall engagement for most items, leaving a sparsity gap exceeding 90\% when compared to the retained data ($\mathcal{D}'$).
-This imbalance explains why deleting user edges fails to suppress item exposure: the residual popularity of those items is largely reinforced by other users who remain in the MRS.
+This imbalance explains why deleting user edges fails to suppress item exposure: the residual popularity of those items is largely reinforced by other users who remain in the MRS. \begin{insightbox} \begin{enumerate}[label={(\arabic*)}, leftmargin=*] \item \textbf{Collaborative popularity:} Shared connections with retained users keep target items visible, so simple edge deletion cannot remove them from ranked outputs. \item \textbf{Output suppression:} Directly penalizing the item's ranking score is necessary to counter its residual popularity. \end{enumerate} \end{insightbox}